Thinking about visiting Italy over the Christmas holidays?

 Cappelletti in Brodo are small meat tortellini.
 The meat filling is made first, then together we spend an afternoon rolling pasta, filling and shaping hundreds of cappelletti.
 On Christmas day the cappelletti

 The Feast of Santo Stefano most things are closed.
-Here in Italy it’s a day to eat all the leftovers from Christmas day.
+And just like everywhere Christmas is celebrated here in Italy it’s a day to eat all the leftovers from Christmas day and recover from all the preperation.

 The Epiphany, or la